-3. Mr. Rafter saw no difficulty in the discharge of the duty proposed to be placed upon the Police, subject to an appeal to a Court against their decision, of granting certificates to persons desirous to purchase or possess firearms other than shot-guns, who they considered might enjoy the privilege without danger to the public safety; and he suggested that the purchase and possession of shot-guns might be similarly limited.
+3. Mr. Rafter saw no difficulty in the discharge of the duty proposed to be placed upon the Police, subject to an appeal to a Court against their decision, of granting certi-ficates to persons desirous to purchase or possess firearms other than shot-guns, who they considered might enjoy the privilege without danger to the public safety; and he suggested that the purchase and possession of shot-guns might be similarly limited.
+His experience led him to the conclusion that the registered dealer should be required to Inight be similarly innited.
 His experience led him to the conclusion that the registered dealer should be required to satisfy himself as to the identity of the buyer, and that no sale should be allowed, either of single weapons or in bulk, under assumed names.
-Large transactions had to his knowledge taken place in which firearms had by the buyer's request been consigned to a person under a false name.
+Large transactions had to his know-ledge taken place in which firearms had by the buyer's request been consigned to a person under a false name.

-4. Mr. Rafter agreed with the provision in the Pistols Bill of 1911 which the Committee propose to endorse, that firearms should neither be taken in pawn nor sold by pawnbrokers.
-In the case of weapons in the possession of pawnbrokers when the prohibition came into effect, it was agreed that the owner should only be allowed to redeem his property if he produced a police certificate entitling him to possess it, and that the pawnbroker should be allowed to sell unredeemed weapons to registered dealers.
+4. Mr. Rafter agreed with the provision in the Pistols Bill of 1911 which the Committee propose to endorse, that fire-arms should neither be taken in pawn nor sold by pawn-brokers.
+In the case of weapons in the possession of pawn-brokers when the prohibition came into effect, it was agreed that the owner should only be allowed to redeem his pro-perty if he produced a police certificate entitling him to possess it, and that the pawnbroker should be allowed to sell unredeemed weapons to registered dealers.

-5. Mr. Rafter did not apprehend difficulty on the part of the Police from the proposed provision that the importation of firearms or parts of firearms should be allowed only when the registered dealer or manufacturer had obtained a license from the Chief Officer of Police of the district in which he resided or carried on his business.
-The license, however, would probably have to be granted as a matter of course in most cases, as the grounds of refusal would have to be very clear to justify the Police taking the responsibility of refusing the license.
+5. Mr. Rafter did not apprehend difficulty on the part of the Police from the proposed provision that the importation of firearms or parts of firearms should be allowed only when the registered dealer or manufacturer had obtained a licence the registered dealer or manufacturer had obtained a licence from the Chief Officer of Police of the district in which he resided or carried on his business.
+The licence, however, would probably have to be granted as a matter of course in most cases, as the grounds of refusal would have to be very clear to justify the Police in taking the responsibility of refusing the licence of refusing the licence.

-6. As regards the export of firearms, Mr. Rafter knew of cases in which there was every reason to think that they were exported to parts of the world which it was not to the interest of the United Kingdom that they should reach, e.g., the Persian Gulf, but the difficulty of getting proof of illegitimate traffic of this sort was great, and he was not able to suggest any procedure by which this difficulty could be removed.
+6. As regards the export of firearms, Mr. Rafter knew of 6.
+As regards the export of firearms, Mr. Rafter knew of cases in which there was every reason to think that they were exported to parts of the world which it was not to the interest of the United Kingdom that they should reach, e.g., the Persian Gulf, but the difficulty of getting proof of "illegitimate traffic of this sort was great, and he was not able to suggest any procedure by which this difficulty could be removed. be removed.